 Workforce management & investment

-Workforce management is a critical factor in managing spend.
+Workforce management is a critical factor in managing spend in your school’s budget.
 You need to consider the number of staff required and the level of pay.

-You should also be thinking about investment in your staff, in terms of training, taking into account any costs that have been deferred due to the impact of the pandemic.
+You should also be thinking about investment in your staff in terms of training.
 Your budget should always include money for staff training and development, as this is essential to help the school function optimally.

 Don’t just leave it to the SENCo.
-With many children experiencing from mental health and wellbeing issues as a result of extended periods of social isolation, training a range of staff at all levels on Mental Health First Aid and wellbeing would be an invaluable investment.
+With many children experiencing mental health and wellbeing issues, training a range of staff at all levels on Mental Health First Aid and wellbeing would be an invaluable investment.

 But it’s not just your pupils who you need to take care of.
 Teachers and Teaching Assistants have taken a huge amount of pressure, workload, and responsibility over the last year, so investment in staff wellbeing is more important now than ever.

 With this in mind, consider running a confidential survey among staff to hear their opinions on the health and wellbeing initiatives offered by your school, and listen to how your staff would like their wellbeing needs to be supported.
 You can then use this to help inform how well the processes that you have in place are working.